-Members often see ads or receive mailings from financial planners offering retirement preparation services and claiming to be experts on NYSTRS benefits.
+Members often hear from financial planners offering retirement preparation services and claiming to be experts on NYSTRS benefits.
+Their strategies include ads and videos found online, as well as direct mailings.
 These marketing tools can be carefully crafted so they appear as if the person is an actual NYSTRS representative.
 Many even offer a free meal.

 Caller ID Spoofing